Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/1-AWS-Architecture/_index.md

 ![AWS CloudFront](/images/2/1/0003.svg?featherlight=false&height=100px&width=100px)

-A managed content delivery network (CDN) that speeds up distribution of AnimeHub's contents from S3 bucket to users worldwide.
+A managed content delivery network (CDN) that speeds up distribution of AnimeHub's contents from CloudFront's edge locations to users worldwide.
 Furthermore, to secure your connection to CloudFront when using alternative domain names, you utilize [AWS Certificate Manager](https://docs.aws.amazon.com/acm/) to provide support for provisioning, administering, and renewing publicly trusted TLS certificates.

-{{% notice tip %}}
-Consider using [AWS WAF](https://docs.aws.amazon.com/waf/), a web application firewall, to protect your CloudFront distributions and origin servers from malicious attacks.
-{{% /notice %}}

 #### App Tier

 Developers on AnimeHub are passionate about [Docker](https://www.docker.com/) and containerized applications, and as you know, they are unwilling to deal with server management.
 Also, AnimeHub's server-side may handle massive workloads from anime fans around the world.
 They, therefore, can integrate [AWS Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) and [AWS Auto Scaling](https://docs.aws.amazon.com/autoscaling/) with the [AWS ECS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) service.

 Anime fans worldwide enjoy sharing their favorite anime with others.
 As a result, the platform's list of shared anime is constantly changing.
 Server-side caching and invalidation approaches for AnimeHub using AWS CloudFront would be challenging.
-Due to list caching, a fan may not see newly shared anime.
-As a result, you only use AWS CloudFront in front of the App tier, with the *CachingDisabled* policy, for any request to the */api* path.
+Due to list caching, a fan may not see his newly shared anime.
+Therefore, you only use AWS CloudFront in front of the App tier, with the *CachingDisabled* policy, for any request to the */api* path.

 **AWS ECS Fargate**

 ![AWS ECS Fargate](/images/2/1/0004.svg?featherlight=false&height=100px&width=100px)

-AWS ECS Fargate is a technology that may be used with Amazon ECS to run AnimeHub RESTful API application's containers without the need to maintain servers or clusters of Amazon EC2 instances.
+AWS ECS Fargate is a technology that may be used within Amazon ECS to run AnimeHub RESTful API application's containers without the need to maintain servers or clusters of Amazon EC2 instances.
 Fargate eliminates the need to provision, configure, and scale virtual machine clusters to execute containers.

 **AWS Application Load Balancer**